 Why Grip is Important in Table Tennis?

-I don’t think a table tennis player needs to be master on every kind of grips.
+I don’t think a table tennis player needs to be a master on every sort of grips.
 If you can be master on one.
 It would take you to the next level of your entire career.

 In table tennis, there are different types of grip come from the beginning.
 Today we will look at these types of grip that used by popular players and got acceptance by the audiences and other players.

 1. Shakehand Grip in table tennis